CSpanias/cspanias.github.io/_posts/2023-12-18-DVWA - CSP Bypass.md

     ?>
     ```

-2. We can make a backup of this file and replace it with one that contains our code in it, such as a [php reveshe shell](https://highon.coffee/blog/reverse-shell-cheat-sheet/#php-reverse-shell):
+2. We can make a backup of this file and replace it with one that contains our code in it, such as a [php reverse shell](https://highon.coffee/blog/reverse-shell-cheat-sheet/#php-reverse-shell):

     ```shell
     $ sudo cp jsonp.php jsonp.php.bak